III - Academic Regulations

 - A student may drop a course through the 10th day of classes of a semester after consultation with his or her academic adviser, department chair, program director or designee.
 Course drops may be done by the student on-line through the 10th day of classes.

-- After the first two weeks of classes and not later than the last day of classes (i.e. the business day preceding the first day of final examinations), a student may drop a course.
+- After the first two weeks of classes and not later than the last day of classes (i.e. the business day preceding the first day of final examinations in the fall semester; business day preceding the first reading day in the spring semester), a student may drop a course.
 A student must consult with his or her academic adviser to obtain his or her signature on the drop form, and then the student must obtain the signature of either the instructor, department chair, program director or designee of the department offering the course.
 These signatures are required for verification only, and do not denote approval.
 After the fourth week of classes, Student Administrative Services shall make a permanent notation on the student's transcript assigning the course a grade of W (withdrew between 5th and 10th week) or LW (late withdrawal after the 10th week).

 - Students should be aware that adding or dropping a course might change their tuition charges (see Regulations IX-X and IX-Z).

 - A course affected by academic integrity sanctions cannot be dropped.